 • If you get approached outside or see someone suspicious, go to the nearest open business.

 Click to view full-size photos

 Media library (approved video and photos for media use)

 Alternatively, two forms of government-issued identification may be shown, one of which must be photo ID.
 Examples include:

 If you still have questions or concerns about what forms of identification are accepted at controlled entrances, please send us a message.

 It is impossible for security guards to quickly and easily determine or make decisions regarding what is an appropriate age for minors to enter, and we are unable to ID minors to prove their age.
 For this reason, we have decided to remove access for all minors.

+We know that this means you will have to plan your shopping trip to a Liquor Mart differently than you are used to.
 We appreciate your understanding and cooperation as we continue to improve safety at our stores.

 Our corporate Investigation and surveillance teams work closely with the Winnipeg Police Service (WPS) and this, coupled with the presence of WPS special duty constables and our own loss prevention officer team, has led to the identification and arrest of hundreds of individuals.
 We continue to diligently analyze and explore all options in addressing this issue.

 All Liquor Marts are equipped with state-of-the-art surveillance equipment that captures high definition images from all angles.
-We work closely with the Winnipeg Police Service, and they, as well as our internal Loss Prevention Officer team, have been successful in catching and arresting the individuals committing these thefts.
+We work closely with the Winnipeg Police Service, and they, as well as our Loss Prevention Officer team, have been successful in catching and arresting the individuals committing these thefts.